audreytjokro/tiltybot_su25/README.md

 Notes
-	•	Only one source file (*.cpp) should be active at a time
+- **Only one source file (*.cpp) should be active at a time**
-	•	If you plan to extend this with camera and microphone functionality (e.g. Whisper for speech), integrate it after the base mobility works!
+- If you plan to extend this with camera and microphone functionality (e.g. Whisper / Browser Speech Recognition for speech), integrate it after the base mobility works!

 ----